tighebi/tighes_arcade/README.md

 - Mobile-optimized interfaces
 - **Snake game** - Optimized canvas sizing on mobile to ensure all UI elements fit on screen
 - **Breakout game** - Precise touch/mouse alignment with paddle on all devices
+- **2048 game** - Centered menu and full-screen background on all devices

 ### Consistent Theming
 - Unified visual style across all games